MathiasPBerger/gboml-docs-test/docs/source/hierarchical_models.rst

    internal : y[10] <- B.x[10];
    external : z[10] <- C.x[10];

-A full valid, hierarchical GBOML is given as follows,
+These two examples can be combined to produce a valid hierarchical model example:

  .. code-block:: c

    #TIMEHORIZON
-   T = 2;
+   T = 10;

    #NODE A
    #PARAMETERS